 I'm just curious about that aspect of it.

-But yeah, I'm just curious about your feelings around your personal experience and like, you know, being a young man and feeling uncomfortable and stuff and that being part of the story, how that is, that it is part of the story.
+in the sense that like academically i come from anthropology right and some of the stuff that you're talking about like embedding as a journalist the kind of notion of you know going and spending time in the communities and understanding them better all makes sense to me but um yeah i'm i'm just curious about your feelings around your personal experience and being a young man and feeling uncomfortable and stuff and that being part of the story, how that is, that it is part of the story.

-Like, yeah, it was difficult to write the first part of the book, which deals with kind of so I had to write that because when I decided to write a book on the manosphere, if i held that back it would seem really dishonest that i'd kind of had my own kind of foray into that world and then i kind of kept that hidden from the readers so being honest with the reader I think then I gained their trust more because it was really hard to write that and my editor also pushed me to kind of put more of myself into it at points because you know really kind of um you know go the whole hog with it
+Yeah, it was difficult to write the first part of the book which deals with kind of so i had to write that because when i decided to write a book on the manners fear if i would if i held that back it would seem really dishonest that i'd kind of had my own kind of foray into that world and then i kind of kept that hidden from the readers so being honest with the reader I think then I gained their trust more because it was really hard to write that.

-But it's also kind of, the more, as I wrote that piece of the book, I kind of started to realize also that it was often embarrassing for the wrong reasons.
+But it's also kind of the more as I wrote that piece of the book, I kind of started to realize also that it was often embarrassing for the wrong reasons.

 So there's nothing I don't think wrong with asking for help.